 Suspense

-Suspense is a way of putting the step to sleep - the current execution will be stopped and a new execution will be started, executing from the beginning of the task.
+Suspense is a way of putting the task to sleep - the current execution will be stopped and a new execution will be started, executing from the beginning of the task.

 The suspense can be either explicit or implicit.
 In either case, it's important that it's safe for the code up to the point of suspense can be re-executed - i.e., any side-effects need to be idempotent.
 (An easy way to achieve this is to ensure that any tasks called by the execution are memoised.)